-Most of the methodologies for conducting analytical research is taught improperly within our institutions or without proper stricture.
+Most of the methodologies for conducting analytical research are taught improperly within our institutions or without proper structure.
 Within the professional sphere, research has become something that refuses to ask pointed questions, but more an end or a justification to a design process that has already been carried out.
 More often than not, simple analytical diagrams of site and context are peddled as ‘research’.
 This site and context analysis is a basic prerequisite to any design project, and therefore cannot be bracketed as a ‘research’ question.
 Research is a systematic investigation into a specific study matter to understand and establish certain facts and conclusions.
-Research is and should be conducted with a certain intent at the outset, with a preordained hypothesis and with a certain methodology that though not regimented, does not meander into several avenues.
-It should be clear what the motivation and output is for conducting the said research, and whether the content is in line with the site or the subject matter investigated.
-The research therefore should be conducted in a way that it adds to the discourse and to the vast vocabulary of knowledge regarding the subject that can be tapped into in the future.
+Research is and should be conducted with a certain intent at the outset, with a preordained hypothesis, and with a certain methodology that though not regimented, does not meander into several avenues.
+It should be clear what the motivation and output are for conducting the said research, and whether the content is in line with the site or the subject matter investigated.
+The research, therefore, should be conducted in a way that it adds to the discourse and to the vast vocabulary of knowledge regarding the subject that can be tapped into in the future.

-In variance to this method of investigation, I was involved in another project to create an existing situation report in order to suggest sewage and sanitation systems in informal settlements in Orissa.
-This method suggested a more qualitative approach, with community involvement with grassroot NGOs, and mapping and documentation of everyday life.
-The objective of using this methodology was that since informal settlements and their lifestyles are often overlooked in urban development schemes, nuanced bottom up plans are rarely devised for the same.
+Invariance to this method of investigation, I was involved in another project to create an existing situation report in order to suggest sewage and sanitation systems in informal settlements in Orissa.
+This method suggested a more qualitative approach, with community involvement with grassroots NGOs, and mapping and documentation of everyday life.
+The objective of using this methodology was that since informal settlements and their lifestyles are often overlooked in urban development schemes, nuanced bottom-up plans are rarely devised for the same.
 This method allows for communities to be more involved in the processes influencing their lives and provide valuable suggestions and objections.

 Ipshita Karmakar has graduated from the Kamla Raheja Vidyanidhi Institute of Architecture and Environment Studies.
 After completing her graduation, she worked with the KRVIA Design and Research Cell on developing an existing situation report on water and sanitation systems of slum settlements in Orissa.
 She has also worked as a research associate at the Urban Design Research Institute in Mumbai.
 Currently, she is working on the post-earthquake rehabilitation of heritage sites in Nepal.
 She is interested in studying post-conflict mechanisms and the resettlement and rehabilitation policies of the same.